mapping-commons/sssom/src/docs/spec-formats-rdf.md

 This specification does not mandate how a concrete RDF syntax is to be used.
-For example, if the RDF syntax allows named resources and predicates to be serialised as either IRIs or CURIEs, if is left at the discretion of the implementations (or their users) to decide which form to use.
+For example, if the RDF syntax allows named resources and predicates to be serialised as either IRIs or CURIEs, it is left to the discretion of the implementations (or their users) to decide which form to use.

 <a id="sssom-slots"></a>